List of the largest trading partners of the Netherlands

 This is a list of the largest trading partners of the Netherlands based on data from The Observatory of Economic Complexity (OEC).

-Countries & regions which the Netherlands is the largest trading partner of
+Countries and regions which the Netherlands is the largest trading partner of

 The Netherlands is a dominant trading partner of several countries.
 The following tables are based on 2015 data as shown on the CIA World Factbook unless otherwise indicated.
 Some countries are repeated from the previous table.